OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

  According to 2016 POS data about SNAP-eligible vendors the three most purchased types of food: meats, sweetened beverages, vegetables.

  The purpose of the project is to explore various aspects of US Public Assistance:
- - [] read the initial data
+ [x] read the initial data
- - [] validate the data
+ [] validate the data
- - [] write the validated data to the output file
+ [] write the validated data to the output file
- - [] write the invalid data to the errors file
+ [] write the invalid data to the errors file
- - [] f possible, correct the invalid data and append to the output file
- - [] create calculated fields( Avg Participant % change, Avg Benefit per Person % change) -[] reate visualizations to show the trends
+ [] f possible, correct the invalid data and append to the output file [] create calculated fields( Avg Participant % change, Avg Benefit per Person % change) [] reate visualizations to show the trends

  ### Specification: the dataset contains 6 fields/ columns
                 - Fiscal Year (should be between 1969 and 2019 including, fiscal year runs from October to October)